connerbolton/Rust-Metaball-Simulator/README.md

 # 🦀 Rust Metaball Simulator

-A high-performance, real-time lava lamp simulation built with **Rust**, **Macroquad**, and **GLSL**.
+A high-performance, real-time metaball simulation built with **Rust**, **Macroquad**, and **GLSL**.
 This project uses GPU-accelerated shaders to render organic, merging shapes with a smooth, fluid aesthetic.

 ---